rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 AllowGroups rubenhortas rhortas ssh
 ```

->The users and groups are examples.
+> The users and groups are examples.
->You have to add your own users and groups.
+> You have to add your own users and groups.
 {: .promt-warning}

 If a user is listed in `AllowUsers` or belongs to a group listed in `AllowGroups`, they are allowed access.
-If neither `AllowUsers` nor `AllowGroups`is specified, all users are permitted to log in (assuming they have credentials).
+If neither `AllowUsers` nor `AllowGroups` is specified, all users are permitted to log in (assuming they have credentials).

->You should consider using only one approach (`AllowUsers` or `AllowGroups`) if possible.
+> You should consider using only one approach (`AllowUsers` or `AllowGroups`) if possible.
->My personal approach is use only `AllowUsers` because I have few users to manage.
+> My personal approach is to use only `AllowUsers` because I have few users to manage.
 {: .prompt-info}

 ### Configure the idle timeout